Has your bank been irresponsible with its lending?

 If you are entangled in a dispute with your bank over irresponsible lending, loan repayments, their handling of hardship notices, excessive fees, unsuitable products, or bad financial advice, our banking dispute lawyers can ensure you understand your rights and guide you in resolving the matter as quickly and efficiently as possible.

-To discuss your specific matter, please call our Commercial Litigation Department Manager, Amanda Heather, on direct line 07 5506 8245, email aheather@attwoodmarshall.com.au or free call 1800 621 071 at any time.
+To discuss your specific matter, please call our Commercial Litigation Department Manager, Georgia Trapp on 1800 621 071 at any time or email gtrapp@attwoodmarshall.com.au.

 Share this article